viniciusgerevini/godot-goap/README.md

 ## Can I use this in my project?

+I only own the code, assets are from [analogstudios_](https://analogstudios.itch.io/).

 Feel free to use this code as you see fit.
 Keep in mind this is an experiment and many edge cases are not being handled.
 Some are commented in the code, some others I might not have thought of.
 Also, I haven't tested it in stress situations.

 There is no need for attribution.
 Anyway, in case you do something cool with it, let me know.
 I'd love to see it.

-If you like this kind of content you might like my [http://youtube.com/c/ThisIsVini](youtube channel) or my [https://twitter.com/vini_gerevini](Twitter).
+If you like this kind of content you might like my [youtube channel](http://youtube.com/c/ThisIsVini) or my [Twitter](https://twitter.com/vini_gerevini).